-For more information about the Microsoft Teams PowerShell Module, be sure to check out the Microsoft documentation here.
+For more information about the Microsoft Teams PowerShell Module, be sure to check out the Microsoft Teams PowerShell Overview documentation here.

 The Microsoft Graph PowerShell SDK is a collection of PowerShell modules that contain cmdlets for calling Microsoft Graph.
 This module requires a minimum of PowerShell 5.1 and works great with PowerShell core on other platforms.
 To install the Microsoft Graph PowerShell SDK module you can use the Install-Module cmdlet.